HendraKae/laravel-practice-2/README.md

 ## How to use this project

 This website is a Frontend project developed using Laravel 11 and SASS.
-With Blade and SCSS, it includes a herosection, workflow, services, projects, testimonial, contact, and footer.
+With Blade and SCSS.

 Here are a few tips on how to use this project :